Who Pays for Church Construction? Funding Sources

 Understanding vertical construction financing options helps churches evaluate the full spectrum of funding possibilities before committing to specific strategies.

-Planning Your Church Construction Funding Strategy
+How Can You Plann Your Church Construction Funding Strategy?

 Successful church construction projects begin with comprehensive funding plans developed well before breaking ground.
 Consider these steps: